awsdocs/aws-single-sign-on-user-guide/doc_source/provision-automatically.md

 ## How to monitor access token expiry<a name="access-token-expiry"></a>

 SCIM access tokens are generated with a validity of one year\.
 When your SCIM access token is set to expire in 90 days or less, AWS sends you reminders in the IAM Identity Center console and over the AWS Health Dashboard to help you rotate the token\.
 By rotating the SCIM access token before it expires, you continually secure automatic provisioning of user and group information\.
 If the SCIM access token expires, the synchronization of user and group information from your identity provider into IAM Identity Center stops, so automatic provisioning can no longer make updates or create and delete information\.
+Disruption to automatic provisioning may impose increased security risks and impact access to your services\.

 The Identity Center console reminders persist until you rotate the SCIM access token\.
 The AWS Health Dashboard events are renewed weekly between 90 to 60 days, twice per week from 60 to 30 days, three times per week from 30 to 15 days, and daily from 15 days until the SCIM access tokens expires\.